JeTr1x/jetrix/README.md

 Our valiadtor is now exited, due to approaching end of goerli testnet

 Also participtaing in many others, where I cannot provide any links, like:
--Kroma
+- Kroma
--Quai node + miner
+- Quai node + miner
--Avail full and light node
+- Avail full and light node
--Namada participated in all testnets
+- Namada participated in all testnets
--Penumbra participated in all testnets and many others
+- Penumbra participated in all testnets and many others

 And participated in projects which are in mainnet now, but for some reasons I am not validating or running nodes/miners on them:
--IronFish
+- IronFish
--Stride
+- Stride
--Haqq
+- Haqq
--Nois
+- Nois
--Massa
+- Massa
--StaFi
+- StaFi
--Nolus
+- Nolus
 and many others, just cant remember all;)
 All projects I am part of, I always take seriously and try to get best servers, and best service, upgrading nodes as fast as possible, reacting for some issues fast ( I have grafana with all my servers for monitoring and my own tg bot for notification).